engineerakki/okta-tech-assesment/README.md

 ## Assumptions:
-i)   OKTA Token is present in an environment variable OKTA_ADMIN_TOKEN ii)  OKTA Org URL is present in an environment variable OKTA_ORG iii) You have Python3 and pip3 installed on your machine.
+i)   OKTA Token is present in an environment variable OKTA_ADMIN_TOKEN.
+ii)  OKTA Org URL is present in an environment variable OKTA_ORG. iii) You have Python3 and pip3 installed on your machine.

 ## Envrionment:
 i) Clone this repo.